OofChair/OofCogs/README.md

 # Contact

-### No support will be given for unfinished cogs, like Modmail and SRA.
+### No/little support will be given for unfinished cogs like Ticket and cogs on the dev branch.

 Join my discord server for help by clicking [here](https://discord.gg/3PfU5q22wN)